bedrock-crustaceans/Protocol-Documentation/docs/info/learn.md

 #### What is the difference between RakNet & NetherNet?

-RakNet is the base transport layer for most devices.
-NetherNet is a newer transport layer that is mainly used for Xbox Live sessions.
+RakNet is the base transport layer, uses UDP, and is open source.
+NetherNet is a newer transport layer that is only used for Xbox Live sessions, uses WebRTC, and is built by Mojang (Which means it's not open source).

 #### Is MCBE transfering to NetherNet?

-It isn't entirely clear at this moment, but RakNet should still be the main transport layer for a while.
+Not entirely, NetherNet is not meant to (and can't) replace all of RakNet.
+It is only used for LAN games, and any friend games (Xbox or In-Game) which both use to use RakNet.